UCR-Robotics/ee144/docs/reference.rst

     atom

-- You can right click the Atom icon on taskbar and choose "Lock to Launcher", such that you can run it by just click the icon on taskbar next time.
+- You can right click the Atom icon on taskbar and choose "Lock to Launcher", such that you can run it by just clicking the icon on taskbar next time.

 - You can customize some settings in Atom.
-Go to the menubar of Atom.
+Go to the menu bar of Atom.
-  Open settings by click on "edit" first, and then "preferences".
+  Open settings by clicking on "edit" first, and then "preferences".
   Go to Editor, then you can change font size and tab length (how many spaces you want to have when you press a Tab key).
   This is really useful especially when working with Python, since you have to indent each line of the block by the same whitespace, in order to indicate a block of code in Python.

-- To use Atom for your project, just go to the nenubar, select "File", then select "Open Folder" or "Add Project Folder", and then open your ROS workspace or ROS package.
+- To use Atom for your project, just go to the menu bar, select "File", then select "Open Folder" or "Add Project Folder", and then open your ROS workspace or ROS package.
-  With this, you can have a tree directory on the left side, and do not need to switch back and forth in terminal or file manager.
+  With this, you can have a tree directory on the left side, and do not need to switch back and forth in the terminal or file manager.

 USB WiFi Adapter
 ----------------

-In order to have bi-directional communications between your laptop and the robot, we use a USB WiFi apapter binding your VM to a pysical MAC address, rather than sharing the network of your host computer.
+In order to have bi-directional communications between your laptop and the robot, we use a USB WiFi adapter binding your VM to a physical MAC address, rather than sharing the network of your host computer.

 - Open a new terminal, download the driver and install it by the following commands.